 Just like in a search for any good deal, you have to look for an exchange that gets you comparatively better rates and lower fees.
 But once you’ve found one, the savings are quite substantial.
 It’s especially important in the economy where seasonal workers or subcontractors mainly send remittances to their families in lower-income countries.
 In other words, every penny counts when you’re counting pennies…

-One of the main reasons that payment services that involve cryptocurrencies are used at all by anyone for any purpose is that these payments live on encrypted ledgers created and maintained by peers, and virtually impregnable to digital evildoers.
+One of the main reasons that payment services that involve cryptocurrencies are used at all by anyone for any purpose is that these payments live on encrypted ledgers created and maintained by peers, and are virtually impregnable to digital evildoers.
 Is blockchain tech flawless?
 Far from it, but an acutely aware user who knows what he or she is doing, is careful, and attentive to details will find that transacting with crypto is much more secure precisely because there’s nobody to look over our shoulder at an ATM.

-The reason transacting with crypto (especially with stablecoins) is so fast is that payments are logged on the blockchain without the need for multiple correspondent banks that usually take days to review and authorise transactions.
+The reason transacting with crypto (, especially with stablecoins), is so fast is that payments are logged on the blockchain without the need for multiple correspondent banks that usually take days to review and authorise transactions.
 Whereas using cryptocurrencies for money transfers is almost instantaneous.

 Bitcoin had an excellent two years, and I’m not talking about its price movement.
-I’m talking about a notable amount of adoption in the latter half of 2020 and Q1 of 2021 as several mainstream companies, such as MicroStrategy, MassMutual, and others, bought copious amounts of BTC.
+I’m talking about a notable amount of adoption in the latter half of 2020 and Q1 of 2021 as several mainstream companies, such as MicroStrategy, MassMutual, and others bought copious amounts of BTC.
 Many movers and shakers in the financial markets are convinced that cryptocurrencies are entering an “acceptance stage on its adoption journey.”

-With Bitcoin’s meteoric rise, institutional investors and big business are adding digital assets to their balance sheets to hedge against rampant inflation of fiat currency.
+With Bitcoin’s meteoric rise, institutional investors and big businesses are adding digital assets to their balance sheets to hedge against rampant inflation of fiat currency.
 “We’ve been looking at Bitcoin long enough, marvelling at its mathematical precision as its technogenesis took hold in our daily lives,” says Roman Potemkin, TRASTRA’s Founder and CEO.
 “And now the exuberance stage is giving way to the mass realisation that Bitcoin’s utility is something we’ve been missing trying to build a better, stronger, more reliable system of financial transactions in place of the one that’s been plaguing the world for centuries.”

 What does it all mean for the remittances economy?
 Well, Bitcoin has reached notoriety over the past two years as several mainstream companies took positions in the asset, making BTC allocation more common.
 The list of institutional adopters is growing longer by the minute: MicroStrategy, MassMutual, PayPal, Goldman Sachs, many others are furthering crypto adoption by adding major cryptocurrencies and stablecoins to their investment portfolios or payment systems.